-Result of enemy bombing raid Coomalie
+Result of a Japanese bombing raid, Coomalie

 The squadron’s base was not without attention from the enemy.
-On the 2nd March one solitary attacking aircraft strafed Coomalie airfield, destroying Beaufighter A19-31 and causing minor injuries to two airmen.
+On the 2nd March one solitary Japanese attacking aircraft strafed Coomalie airfield, destroying Beaufighter A19-31 and causing minor injuries to two airmen.
 Convoy work again absorbed most of the squadron’s flying activities.

 On the 30th March when contact was made, H.M.A.S.
 “Inverell” reported:

 “Made contact with definite submarine in position 11 0 37′ S, 139 39′ E at 1151Z, 28thMarch 1943, made three attacks, oil and bubbles seen.
 Results uncertain”.

 On the 8th March, No. 31 Squadron returned to its hunting ground at Fuiloro.
 Four aircraft set out, but only two attacked.
 One grounded enemy aircraft was left smoking.
 On the 12th Beaufighters and B25s joined forces for the first time, when six of each type of aircraft were directed to attack Fuiloro.
 Only three B25s and two Beaufighters got through the bad weather and after flying through a formidable front at 250 feet bombed the target with unobserved results.
 After this the aircraft set out for Lautem, where some fifty Japanese and motor transport were strafed near a wharf.
 A beached lugger was also strafed.
 One aircraft, damaged by ack-ack, reached base safely.